 Security and privacy policies are unique to every organization.
 IT admins should be able to customize policies based on compliance standards and risks associated with certain applications.

-Employees claim to be more productive by working in a remote location but it is difficult to monitor how efficiently employees are working.
+Employees claim to be more productive by working in a remote location, but monitoring how efficiently employees are working is challenging.
 Companies need checks and balances to manage any fall in productivity.

 Scalefusion MDM restricts company devices to essential work apps.
 Function managers can remotely view, control, and track the location of mobile devices to ensure employees do not use the devices for non-work-related activities during office hours.
 Teams can also restrict distracting websites that may drain the productivity of employees.

-Companies that were heavily dependent on an on-site working model had a difficult time adapting to the new normal.
-Given that the hybrid work model is now accepted by employees and employers alike, IT leaders must support their teams by modernizing their mobile device management approach.
+Companies heavily dependent on an on-site working model had difficulty adapting to the new normal.
+Since the hybrid work model is now accepted by employees and employers alike, IT leaders must support their teams by modernizing their mobile device management approach.
 By doing so, companies can get maximum productivity from IT and non-IT employees.